nkosi-tauro/contactlist/README.md

 ## :dart: About ##

 Welcome to the Rubiks Contact List!
-This is a simple contact list terminal application with basic CRUD functionality built using python.
+This is a simple contact list GUI application with basic CRUD functionality built using python and tkinter.
 It allows the user to add, sort, edit, delete and search for contacts.
 There is no persistent storage yet, a dictionary is used to temporaliry store the contacts in Key(contact name) and Value(contact number) pairs.